 Argentines are notorious for looking sharp, but interviews almost never necessitate a full business suit.
 ‘Business casual’ is the dress for most companies, but large international firms and banks are the exception to the rule.

 As a precaution, add at least thirty extra minutes to the estimated commute time.
-It’s easy to get lost in Buenos Aires, and public transport delays and malfunctions happen regularly.
+It’s easy to get lost in Buenos Aires, and subway and bus delays and malfunctions happen regularly.
 As with any job interview, it’s best to arrive early to leave room for error and also to allow time to simply sit and observe the workplace onda or vibe before your meeting.
 Is the atmosphere enticing?

 Arriving late is never good but because Argentina is so unpredictable it may not mean certain failure.
 If you happen to be late, do advise the interviewer or company contact, but do not rush.
 In Argentina, it’s better to arrive late looking cool and collected than to arrive just on time but sweating and out of breath — this rule even applies to interviews.